 SB 5126 Washington Climate Commitment Act.
 Creates a cap and trade and invest program on greenhouse gas emissions with an environmental justice task force to ensure equity in implementation.
-During the public hearing in the Senate Committee on Environment, Energy, and Technology on January 19, environmental justice organizations objected to the market-based approach that also includes exemptions and offsets, and therefore may not reduce pollution and carbon sufficiently, but just move it to communities with lower incomes and lower political influence.
-The bill sponsors expect to prepare a substitute bill that addresses these objections.
+During the public hearing in the Senate Environment, Energy, and Technology Committee, environmental justice organizations objected to the market-based approach that also includes exemptions and offsets, and therefore may not reduce pollution and carbon sufficiently, but just move it to overburdened communities with lower incomes and lower political influence.
 Designing a price-on-carbon system has proven challenging.
-This bill anticipates substantial revenue and expense to the state, so it is considered necessary to pass the budget, therefore is not subject to the cutoff rules of some other bills.

 This and SB 5373 represent different approaches to implementing a price on carbon and directing that revenue to value-added investment.
-They each have benefits and challenges, but we think it is time for implementing a price on carbon, so we are prepared to support either bill.
+They each have benefits and challenges, but we think it is time for implementing a price on carbon, so we were prepared to support either bill.
 SB 5126 had the most support from legislators.

-On February 25 the Senate Committee on Environment, Energy, and Technology voted 7-5 to pass this bill and referred it to the Senate Ways and Means Committee.
+The Senate Environment, Energy, and Technology Committee voted 7-5 to pass this bill and referred it to the Senate Ways and Means Committee.
 The substitute bill adds an environmental justice review every two years by the Department of Ecology to ensure overburdened communities experience relief from air pollution, plus an environmental justice assessment, an environmental justice and equity panel, and tribal consultation to address some of the objections to the original bill.

-It had a hearing in the Senate Ways and Means Committee on March 15, and a second substitute bill passed 13 to 12 on March 22.
+It had a hearing in the Senate Ways and Means Committee, and a second substitute bill passed 13 to 12.
 That version was amended on the Senate floor and was passed 25 to 24.
-The House is expected to amend it further, and those changes will require concurrence.
 Based on existing League positions we will remain in support acknowledging that some amendments have improved, others have weakened effectiveness, and the complexity has increased.

-Another substitute bill, offered by the Senate, passed the Senate Committee on Environment, Energy, and Technology.
-The Senate substitute makes additional adjustments for specific applications and effective dates, as described in a bill report.
-It passed the Senate Ways and Means Committee 16-9 on April 2.
+Another substitute bill, offered by the Senate, passed the Senate Environment, Energy, and Technology Committee.
+The Senate substitute made additional adjustments for specific applications and effective dates.
+It passed the Senate Ways and Means Committee 16-9 and the Senate 30 to 19.

 HB 1287 Preparedness for a zero emissions transportation future.
 This bill requires the Department of Commerce to develop and maintain publicly available information and locations of vehicle charging and refueling infrastructure.
 Requires utilities to plan for and additional building codes to support the anticipated increase in zero-emission vehicles.
-Passed in the House Committee on Environment and Energy 8-5, and the House Committee on Transportation 17-12.
-The bill as amended passed the House 65-31, passed the Senate Committee on Environment, Energy, and Technology, then was amended to include requirements from HB 1204 for light vehicle electrification by 2030.
+Passed in the House Environment and Energy Committee 8-5, and the House Transportation Committee 17-12.
+The bill as amended passed the House 65-31, passed the Senate Environment, Energy, and Technology Committee, then was amended to include requirements from HB 1204 for light vehicle electrification by 2030.

 Status The amended bill passed the Senate 54 to 43, and the House concurred with the Senate amendments.
 The next step is the governor’s signature.

 SB 5141 Implementing the recommendations of the Environmental Justice Task Force, also known as the HEAL Act, would implement the recommendations of the Environmental Justice Task Force, including equitable engagement with communities primarily affected by environmental hazards to create solutions that meet their needs.
 The bill also establishes the environmental justice council to review existing laws and propose new laws that heal the environment where it is most needed.
 Amendments have reduced some of the originally drafted oversight requirements.
 It passed the Senate 28-21.
-This bill had a hearing in the House Committee on Environment, and Energy March 12 and an amended version passed 8-5 on March 25.
-The House Appropriations Committee held a hearing on March 30 and passed that committee 19 to 14.
+This bill had a hearing in the House Environment and Energy Committee and an amended version passed 8-5.
+The House Appropriations Committee passed the bill 19 to 14.

 The League of Women Voters at all levels considers climate change a threat to equity and democracy, therefore—based on the best available information and expert opinion—we testified for and promoted bills that reduce and mitigate climate change including those that require additional attention to housing so that there is no anticipation of expanding residential areas outside the urban growth areas.
 Of all the GMA bills that were introduced and that we supported, only one passed this session, HB 1220, described below.

-Bills the League Supports That Missed the Cutoff
+Bills the League Supports That Failed To Pass

 HB 1084 Reducing statewide greenhouse gas emissions by achieving greater decarbonization of residential and commercial buildings.
 Carbon dioxide released from fuel used in buildings is a large part of our total state release of our greenhouse gases.
 Ensuring we begin reducing this source requires an early start to retrofitting heating and other existing systems and installing low carbon systems in new buildings.
 To achieve the 2050 climate goals, we must avoid stranding investments in current technologies as we construct new buildings and reduce the on-going carbon footprint in existing buildings.
-The House Committee on Environment and Energy passed the bill on Feb.
-9 and referred it to the House Appropriations Committee, which took no action.
+The House Environment and Energy Committee passed the bill, but the House Appropriations Committee took no action.

-HB 1099 Improving the state’s climate response through updates to the state’s comprehensive planning framework.
+GMA Bill HB 1099 Improving the state’s climate response through updates to the state’s comprehensive planning framework.
 This bill would require local governments to plan for mitigation of climate change and how they will aid in achieving the state’s greenhouse gas reduction levels.
 The substitute bill changed a number of elements among the mandates, which makes the bill more stringent; but it also adds a provision that the requirements do not apply if there is not an appropriation to support local jurisdictions in meeting the bill’s mandates.
 Having passed the House and two other committees in the Senate, this bill did not get passed from the Senate Transportation Committee by the cutoff date.
 A proviso was included in the final operating budget for the Department of Commerce to implement structure and framework in time for a few counties to proceed with their 2024 comprehensive plan updates should the bill pass during the 2022 session.

-Status HB 1157 passed the House on March 28.
-It had a public hearing in the Senate Ways and Means Committee on April 5.
-This bill was scheduled for executive session in the Ways and Means Committee on April 10 but no action was taken.
+Status HB 1157 passed the House and had a public hearing in the Senate Ways and Means Committee.
+This bill was scheduled for executive session in the Ways and Means Committee but no action was taken.

 HB 1204 Electrification of transportation.
 This bill calls for the Washington State Transportation Commission to prepare a plan to enable all light-duty and passenger vehicles sold in Washington by 2030 to be electric vehicles, and to make this a just transition for those impacted.
 It passed the House Committee on Transportation, but no further action was taken, however the objectives for vehicle electrification were incorporated into HB 1287 by amendment.

-Status This bill passed the House and passed both the Senate Housing and Local Government Committee and Ways & Means Committee.
-It is now in the Senate Rules Committee.
+Status This bill passed the House and passed both the Senate Housing and Local Government Committee and Ways and Means Committee but did not receive a floor vote.

 HB 1537 Terminating certain tax preferences for fossil fuel products.
 The language adjusts the use tax on natural gas, exempting renewable gas and some transportation uses.
 The bill is estimated to add almost $14 million to the general fund for the 2021-2023 biennium.
-It was revived as Necessary to Implement the Budget and had a hearing in the House Finance Committee on March 23, but no further action is scheduled at this writing.
+It was revived as Necessary to Implement the Budget and had a hearing in the House Finance Committee but no further action was taken.

-SB 5390 Increasing housing supply through the Growth Management Act and housing density tax incentives for local governments, would amend the elements of a comprehensive plan to ensure consideration of multifamily housing units and housing targets, increase urban densities within urban growth areas in buildable land areas to six net dwelling units per acre and create real estate excise tax density incentive zones within Urban Growth Areas (UGAs) in buildable lands areas.
-This bill had a public hearing in the Senate Housing and Local Government Committee on February 9 and had an executive session on February 11 where it passed 8-1 and was referred to the Ways and Means Committee.
+GMA Bill SB 5390 Increasing housing supply through the Growth Management Act and housing density tax incentives for local governments, would amend the elements of a comprehensive plan to ensure consideration of multifamily housing units and housing targets, increase urban densities within urban growth areas in buildable land areas to six net dwelling units per acre and create real estate excise tax density incentive zones within Urban Growth Areas (UGAs) in buildable lands areas.
+This bill had a public hearing in the Senate Housing and Local Government Committee where it passed 8-1 and was referred to the Ways and Means Committee.
 It did not survive the cutoff and will not proceed this year.

-SB 5428 Concerning the application of the state environmental policy act to temporary shelters and transitional encampments would waive the State Environmental Policy Act requirements for organized shelters and encampments serving people experiencing homelessness if they are temporary, less than three years.
-This bill passed the Senate Housing and Local Government Committee on February 11 but was not pulled out of the Rules Committee.
+GMA Bill SB 5428 Concerning the application of the state environmental policy act to temporary shelters and transitional encampments would waive the State Environmental Policy Act requirements for organized shelters and encampments serving people experiencing homelessness if they are temporary, less than three years.
+This bill passed the Senate Housing and Local Government Committee on but was not pulled out of the Rules Committee.